melih-damar/ose-template-course-project/README.md

 * *Where can I look for publications that provide the data behind their research?* Some journals provide the data for their published articles as data supplements directly on their website.
 In addition, the [Replication Wiki](http://replication.uni-goettingen.de/wiki/index.php/Main_Page)  and the [Harvard Dataverse](https://dataverse.harvard.edu) compile a lot such information.

 * *What are other useful resources for research data?* There is a tremendous amount of data available online.
 For example, MDRC provides a host of data files for public use [here](https://www.mdrc.org/available-public-use-files) from the evaluation of public policy initiatives.
+More generally, [Google Dataset Search](https://datasetsearch.research.google.com) allows to look for all kinds of online data.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/HumanCapitalAnalysis/template-course-project/blob/master/LICENSE)